Madhya Pradesh and Chhattisgarh Travel Guide

 Book your individual trip, stress-free with local travel experts

-In the centre of Madhya Pradesh, the state capital Bhopal has a vibrant Muslim heritage and some interesting museums.
+In the centre of Madhya Pradesh, the state capital Bhopal Dropdown content has a vibrant Muslim heritage and some interesting museums.
 The people of Bhopal suffered significantly when there was a gas leak incident from the nearby pesticide plant in 1984, the incident is considered to be the world's worst industrial disaster.
 Nearby Bhopal, is Sanchi, one of India’s most significant Buddhist sites.
 The hill station of Pachmarhi, meanwhile, has echoes of the Raj, numerous hiking routes and the little-visited Satpura National Park.

 Western Madhya Pradesh is home to Indore, a modern city of industry.
 Though of little interest in itself, Indore is a good base for exploring Mandu, the romantic former capital of the Malwa sultans, the Hindu pilgrimage centres of Omkareshwar and Maheshwar, and the holy city of Ujjain, one of the sites of the Kumbh Mela.